 Q: Are there any new varietals in store?

-A: We will be releasing a dry Riesling from Willamette Valley, Oregon.
+A: We released a dry Riesling from Willamette Valley, Oregon.
 It is a beautifully balanced, low-alcohol, aromatic white wine with juicy acidity that screams summertime.
 It’s like a fruit stand that meets a perfume counter and has a kid.
 It’s a must-try!

-Awards: The winery has consistently won bronze, silver and golf medals at the San Francisco Chronicle and San Diego wine competitions.
+Awards: The winery has consistently won gold, silver and bronze medals at the San Francisco Chronicle and New York International and Sonoma Harvest Fair wine competitions.

-- Catch & Release: Zinfandel, Sonoma Valley, California
+- Catch & Release Zinfandel, Sonoma Valley, Ca

 Bonus: The winery has a Wolf Pack Wine Club; limited production wines are delivered to your door twice a year.